This post may contain affiliate links. Please read my affiliate policy.

 This glowing green smoothie is blended with simple, everyday produce you can grab on your next grocery run.
 Just fresh, wholesome ingredients that taste amazing together.

-- Spinach and romaine lettuce: Mild in flavor yet packed with nutrients, these leafy greens give the smoothie its vibrant glow and fresh, crisp base.
-Choose pre-washed bags for ease.
+• Spinach and romaine lettuce: Mild in flavor yet packed with nutrients, these leafy green vegetables give the smoothie its vibrant glow and fresh, crisp base.
+I like to freeze spinach so it’s always ready to toss into the blender.

 How to Make Glowing Green Smoothie